cs3org/OCM-API/IETF-RFC.md

 * Added JSContact extension to IANA Considerations.
 * Changed example domain to use cloud.example.org per RFC 2606.

-# Appendix D: Resource Discovery Service
+# Appendix E: Resource Discovery Service

 An OCM Server MAY publicly advertise available resources.
 This is done via the `resourceAdvertismentUri`.
-It is expected to expose, via anonymous HTTP GET, a JSON document with the following format:
+It is expected to expose, via anonymous HTTPS GET, a signed JWS document [RFC7515], where the signing key MUST be made available via the `/.well-known/jwks.json` of the advertising server and the payload MUST adhere to the following format:

   * REQUIRED: `server` - a human-readable name for the Servers providing the Resource Discovery Service